A properly designed pond ecosystem with skimmers and waterfalls should not attract mosquitoes. That might sound crazy, but it’s true!

 - Cut back overgrown vegetation around your pond.
 Adult mosquitoes love to hang out in weeds and other grassy areas where they can hide from predators.

 - Add floating plants.
 Waterlilies, water hyacinths and other plants that float on the surface of your water create a barrier between female mosquitoes and the water they need to lay their eggs.
 These plants also create shelter for your fish and keep your pond water clear.

 - Add more fish.
 Fish love to munch on mosquito larvae and other biting insects.
-Make sure you have plenty finned friends in your pond.

 - Keep water moving.
 Mosquitoes need stagnant water in order to lay their eggs.
 Keep your pump running all day during peak mosquito season – late April through early fall – and consider adding a fountain, additional waterfalls or anything else that adds turbulence to the water.

 - Starve larvae.
 Mosquito larvae need certain nutrients in order to grow into adult, blood-sucking pests, so starve them before they get too big.
 You can cut back their food source by keeping algae under control with the help of beneficial bacteria and aquatic plants.